electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/_index.md

 [Go to interior section](interior) to read more about the different interior options available.

 ## Audi e-tron technology

 Vorsprung Durch Technik have in more than 50 years been Audis mantra and Audi e-tron is no exception.
-It is loaded with advanced technology in many areas like Driver Assistance, lights, charging technology and many more areas to give you a safe, comfortable and luxurios journey.
+It is loaded with advanced technology in many areas like Driver Assistance, lights, charging technology, and many more areas to give you a safe, comfortable, and luxurious journey.

 [Read more in Audi e-tron technology section](technology)

 ## Audi e-tron specifications

 Here you find the most relevant specifications for the different e-tron variants.
-Everything from range, top speed, battery size and trailer capacity.
+Everything from range, top speed, battery size, and trailer capacity.

 [Go to the specification sections](specifications)